Armenian Assembly of America: History

-In the early 1970's, Armenian-Americans decided to create an organization, headquartered in Washington, D.C., to represent and promote Armenian interests.
-With Armenian-American community members across the country, they launched the Armenian Assembly in 1972.
-Ultimately, the coalition did not hold, but in its place was born a non-partisan organization dedicated to promoting public understanding and awareness of Armenian issues.

-The Assembly would go on to launch a broad array of programs and initiatives and firmly establish itself as an Armenian voice within U.S. public policy circles.
-It would pioneer initiatives to commemorate and reaffirm the Armenian genocide.
-And as early as 1977, the Assembly would introduce a summer intern program in Washington, DC that, some 32 years later, could claim more than 900 graduates.
+Early history

+In the early 1970s, at a time when Armenian-American advocacy was dominated by the Armenian Revolutionary Federation-aligned Armenian National Committee of America, the Armenian Assembly of America was created in Washington, D.C. as a non-partisan alternative dedicated to represent and promote Armenian interests.
+The key founding members were contributors to the Armenian General Benevolent Union, the largest remaining non-Armenian Revolutionary Federation Armenian organization in the United States.

+In 1977, the Assembly introduced the Terjenian-Thomas Assembly Internship Program in Washington, D.C., which exposes participants to the Federal policymaking process.

 Beginning in 1988 and thereafter, the Assembly addressed the unprecedented challenges of the 1988 Armenian earthquake, the Nagorno-Karabakh conflict and Armenia's independence movement.
 With Administration support, the United States Congress mandated first-ever earthquake relief funding to then Soviet Armenia.

+Early years of Armenian independence

 Annual U.S. assistance became the norm, the next ten years totaling more than $1.4 billion.
 The Assembly was also instrumental in encouraging our friends in Congress to form a Congressional Caucus on Armenian Issues.
 It would become one of the largest caucuses, working side-by-side with the Assembly in supporting Armenian-American interests.

+In 1992, the Assembly lobbied for Section 907 of the Freedom Support Act, restricting aid to the government of Azerbaijan.

-The Armenia Tree Project (ATP) was established in 1993 to assist the Armenian people in using trees to advance their social, economic and environmental recovery.
+The Armenia Tree Project was established in 1993 to assist the Armenian people in using trees to advance their social, economic and environmental recovery.
 Some 300,000 plantings later, ATP's vision continues to bloom throughout Armenia and Artsakh.